TTI-modelling/TestingContactModel/README.md

 ## Repository Structure

-Example scripts are stored within the `examples` directory.
+Example scripts are stored within the `examples` directory, see Requirements and Usage to get these working.
 The `household_contact_tracing` directory contains the python package modules.
+The `behaviours` directory stores the different behaviours classes, each containing the various strategies used to implement detailed processes such as `contact_rate_reduction` and `isolation'.
-The `schemas` directory contains JSON schemas used to validate the JSON parameters, used to initialise each run.
+The `schemas` directory contains JSON schemas used to validate the JSON parameters, used to initialise each simulation run.
+The `views` directory contains classes representing the different outputs available, such as graph or textual views.
 [Todo - in progress.]

 ```